-These 9 breakfast spots in Rotterdam are our favourite options, and for even more inspiration, be sure to check out the Instagram account Breakfast in Rotterdam.
+For even more inspiration, be sure to check out the Instagram account Breakfast in Rotterdam.
 Yes, the Instagram account is run by the owners of Breakfast in Rotterdam HQ!

 Do you and your friends love adventure?
 Then a visit to one of the Escape Rooms in Rotterdam is a great idea.
 For instance, you can visit Live Escape.
 Here you have three rooms: The Safe House, Lab13 and The Boiler Room.

 At The Safe House, you and your friends unexpectedly witnessed a murder in the Rotterdam Underworld.
 In anticipation of the court case, in which you are the most important witnesses, you will be placed in a Safe House.
 But is it really safe?